 Today, we are taking another significant step on that front.

 Announcement

-I am pleased to announce that the Government of Canada has signed agreements with Sanofi and GlaxoSmithKline for up to 72 million doses of their vaccine candidate, adding to our portfolio of potential vaccines.
-This is part of our ongoing strategy to secure a diverse range of potential vaccines.
+I am pleased to announce that the Government of Canada has signed an agreement with Sanofi for up to 72 million doses of their vaccine candidate, adding to our portfolio of potential vaccines.